-Each school coordinates Extension programs that work in collaboration with the U.S. Department of Agriculture's National Institute of Food and Agriculture (USDA-NIFA), as well as state and local governments.
+Each school coordinates Extension programs that work in collaboration with the U.S. Department of Agriculture's National Institute of Food and Agriculture (USDA-NIFA), state and local governments, and industry and community partners.
 This strategic partnership is called N.C.
 Cooperative Extension.
-Together we enrich the lives, land, and economy of North Carolinians.
+Together we enrich the lives, land and economy of North Carolinians.

 Extension and Program Grants